-Following is an exchange of letters between Rod Matthews and Bruce Armstrong regarding the changes in doctrine occurring in the Worldwide Church of God:
+Following is an exchange of letters between Rod Matthews, pastor in WWCG, and Bruce Armstrong, independent, regarding the changes in doctrine occurring in the Worldwide Church of God:

 Dear Mr. Matthews;